warner/lothar-blog/published/55-Git-over-Tahoe-LAFS/Git-over-Tahoe-LAFS.md

 before things settle down.
-While the backend is a git repository, it does not use history in the normal Git way (there is only one commit, which is replaced wholesale on each push), so the ciphertext cannot be replicated with a plain "git pull".
+While the backend is a git repository, it does not use history in the normal Git way (there is only one commit, which is replaced wholesale on each push), so the ciphertext cannot be replicated with a plain "git pull" (you can create a mirror with "git clone", but subsequent pulls cannot be merged because there's no common history, so you'd need something like "git fetch && git update-ref master FETCH_HEAD" to make updates, and the git-fetch might not be able to efficiently select a minimal set of objects to deliver).

 Adding a new client with git-remote-gcrypt requires the new client be given write access to the git repo, and ensuring data is encrypted to